electricitymaps/electricitymaps-contrib/web/README.md

 See [how to edit world geometries](https://github.com/electricityMaps/electricitymaps-contrib/wiki/Edit-world-geometries).

+## Icon usage

+We use [react-icons](https://github.com/react-icons/react-icons) and by default the app uses the "Heroicons 2" library with "Outline" variants.

+If an icon should be missing, then feel free to look into other libraries to find an icon that matches the style.
+An important rule here is that we ideally want to use only outlined icons (and no filled/solid icons).

+Search for icons here: [https://react-icons.github.io/react-icons/](https://react-icons.github.io/react-icons/)

 ## State Management

 We use [jotai](https://jotai.org/) for global UI state management, [TanStack Query](https://tanstack.com/query/v4/docs/overview) for data state management and React's setState() for local component state.